Technical analysis

 NO -> Ceremony completes locally, registration fails at Entra

-with a generic "We weren't able to add this method" message.
+with a generic "We weren't able to add this method."

-attestation requirement, or steer the user to an allowed
+or steer the user to an allowed authenticator.

 YES -> Registration succeeds.

-What "registration" actually means at the credential layer
+What registration actually does at the credential layer

 The thing the tenant gets to decide, and the thing administrators most often forget they decided, is which AAGUIDs are acceptable and whether attestation is required.
-AAGUID is a 128-bit identifier baked into every FIDO2 authenticator that identifies its make and model — so YubiKey 5C has one AAGUID, Microsoft Authenticator's passkey implementation has another, Windows Hello has its own.
-The passkey (FIDO2) policy lets you allowlist or blocklist AAGUIDs; the Authentication strengths feature can require attested phishing-resistant credentials.
+AAGUID is a 128-bit identifier baked into every FIDO2 authenticator that identifies its make and model.
+YubiKey 5C has one AAGUID, Microsoft Authenticator's passkey implementation has another, Windows Hello has its own.
+The passkey profile lets you allowlist or blocklist AAGUIDs.
+Authentication Strengths can require attested phishing-resistant credentials.
 If your tenant requires attestation and the user attempts to register an authenticator whose vendor doesn't sign attestation statements (or whose attestation root isn't in Entra's trust list), the local ceremony succeeds but Entra rejects the credential at storage.
+Single most common cause of "the user clicked through everything and it still failed," in my experience.

-Microsoft requires recent strong authentication before passkey registration for the same reason a bank requires re-auth before adding a new payee: the registration of a new strong credential is itself a high-value action, and if it could be performed from a weak or stale session, an attacker who phished a single password could establish persistent phishing-resistant access.
+Microsoft requires recent strong authentication before passkey registration for the same reason a bank requires re-auth before adding a new payee.
+Registration of a new strong credential is itself a high-value action.
+If it could be performed from a weak or stale session, an attacker who phished a single password could establish persistent phishing-resistant access.

-• Users who don't have any MFA method yet can't register a passkey, period.
-They need at least one method (even a phone call) to satisfy the prerequisite, or they need a Temporary Access Pass issued by an admin.
-Don't tell new hires "your passkey is your first credential" — that flow doesn't exist.
+Two consequences worth being explicit about.
+Users without any MFA method registered cannot register a passkey, period.
+They need at least one method (even a phone call) to satisfy the prerequisite, or an admin needs to issue them a Temporary Access Pass.
+Don't tell new hires "your passkey is your first credential" — that flow doesn't exist, and you'll spend the first day of every onboarding manually unblocking people.
+And TAP is the canonical bootstrap.
+Issue a one-time-use TAP with a one-to-four hour lifetime, have the user satisfy it via Security info, register the passkey, let the TAP expire:

 Connect-MgGraph -Scopes "UserAuthenticationMethod.ReadWrite.All"